HSLiu-Initial/CtrlA/README.md

 ![ctrla](assets/framework.png)

 CtrlA introduces an effective probe-guided adaptive RAG framework, termed CtrlA, to enhance retrieval-augmented generation for LLM, balancing its internal and external knowledge.
-CtrlA characterize LLM’s internal states and intervene in the LLM generation from two perspectives: honesty control and confidence monitoring via simple yet effective probes.
+CtrlA characterizes LLM’s internal states and intervenes in the LLM generation from two perspectives: honesty control and confidence monitoring via simple yet effective probes.

 ## :syringe: Installation

-Install dependenices by running the command below.
+Install dependencies by running the command below.
 ```
 pip install -r requirements.txt
 ```

 ## :syringe: Datasets and Model

 The dataset used for training the Confidence and Honesty Probes, as well as for our evaluation, is available [here](https://drive.google.com/drive/folders/1DlIDkYvo1C_d5Nb8j589Jv7Hhe5Guk9T?usp=sharing).
-Please create a `eval_data/` directory and place all the data files within it.
+Please create an `eval_data/` directory and place all the data files within it.

 Please download the model file from [mistralai/Mistral-7B-Instruct-v0.1 on Hugging Face](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) and place it in the `model/` directory.